FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/graphical.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Drag the "point offset instruction" code block to enter the graphical editing interface workspace.

 This instruction is an overall offset instruction.
 Enter each offset.
-The program connecting the Body represents the connection node and is executed between the start and the end.
 The intermediate motion instructions will be offset based on the base coordinates (or workpiece coordinates).

 "Point offset" command node, parameters: